czaplickijakub/QuantumBall/README.md

   - The numerous implications that relate to random numbers.

 ## About
 This project was inspired by a friend asking me for Powerball numbers.
-After dealing shuffled cards, I realized how inneffective it was.
+After dealing shuffled cards, I realized how inneffective my method was.
 This was partly due to a lack of range (Powerball goes up to 69, cards only go from A-K which is 13).
 However, what bothered me most were concerns about shuffle quality.

 This reminded me of the app [Randonautica](https://www.randonautica.com/).
 It offers users a randomly generated location so they may go there and explore.
 What is unique about this app is that it uses a quantum random number generator (QRNG).
 Many users report chilling accounts about how their thoughts influenced the QRNG's results.